softwaredeveloper/MAGENTO/README.txt

 * On MagentoConnect

-    The are two plugins available on Magento connect: a relatively old Copernica-Magento plugin that is being maintained by "Cream", a company based in The Netherlands.
+    The are two plugins available on Magento connect: a Copernica-Magento plugin that is being maintained by "Cream", a company based in The Netherlands.
 This plugin uses the Copernica REST API to create and update Copernica profiles when events occur (orders, add-to-basket, etc).
 There is no public source repository (like on GitHub) for this plugin.

     The other plugin available on MagentoConnect is the brand new plugin developed by Copernica.
 This plugin uses a custom-for-Magento API to communicate between Copernica and Magento.
 At this point in time, this plugin is still in development and can not yet be used in production.
 The latest version of the source code for this new plugin can be found on Github:

         https://github.com/CopernicaMarketingSoftware/MAGENTO

 * On GitHub

     The new plugin developed by Copernica (mentioned above) can also